ScaleBSD/scalebsd.github.io/_drafts/scaling.md

    ```
    Speedup(n processors) = Work(n processors) / Work(1 processor)
    ```
-- Memory-Constrained  - The user wanst to solve the largest problem that will fit in memory.
+- Memory-Constrained  - The user wants to solve the largest problem that will fit in memory.
    ```
    Speedup(n processors) = Work(n processors) / Time(n processors) * Time(1 processor) / Work(1 processor =
    Increase In Work / Increase in Execution Time
    ```
 In general, extrapolating from these scalability measurements to actual application performance is fraught with pitfalls as performance bottlenecks are application and workload specific.
 Nonetheless, the OS impact on any given workload can be chracterized as a combination